usamec/ml2/hw1.md

 print(x2.value)    # Should be 4.0
 ```

-Calculate of derivatives should be called explicitly on required variable.
+Calculate of derivatives should be called explicitly on required variable by backward method.
 Each input variable should have `d` member, which contains required derivative in value property.

 ```python